Students and Teachers

 You can read more about the scheme here, but Apple's rules are quite straightforward:

-- You must purchase at least 20 copies of an app in order to quality.
+- You must purchase at least 20 copies of an app in order to qualify.
 Fortunately, this should suit even moderately sized classes.

 - You should purchase your apps using your Apple Education account.